gyulanemeth/bluefox.email/email-sending-concepts/dkim.md

 3. The resulting digital signature is appended to the email’s headers.

 **On the Receiving Side:**
-1. The recipient’s server reads the DKIM signature and retrieves the domain and selector information.
+1. The recipient's server reads the DKIM signature and retrieves the domain and selector information.
 2. It conducts a DNS lookup to obtain the corresponding public key (`selector._domainkey.domain.com`).
 3. Using this public key, the server decrypts the signature from the email.
 4. It recalculates the hash from the received message.